Lobesitdoll/mdncomp/README.md

 Wiki
 ----
-See the [wiki pages](https://github.com/epistemex/mdncomp/wiki) for more details on each options and usage examples.
+See the [wiki pages](https://github.com/epistemex/mdncomp/wiki) for more details on each options, how to create a config file and for usage examples.

 Want to help?